Justice Studies Courses

 JS 498 (s) Internship in Criminal Justice (1-6 cr, max arr)

 Directed internship in designated criminal justice agency or institution.
 Graded P/F.

 JS 499 (s) Directed Study (cr arr)

-Comparative study of criminal justice systems in selected foreign countries.
-Graduate-level counterpart has additional requirements.
+Comparative study of crime laws and criminal justice systems in selected foreign countries.